 “Thea, we better get ready and get going.
 I don’t want to be late the first day back after spring break.
 And Ron will be waiting for us at the corner.”

 Thea ran upstairs to get her book bag, and Jason rinsed their dishes and put them in the dishwasher.
-They met at the front door where Jason picked up his backpack and slug it over his shoulder.
+They met at the front door where Jason picked up his backpack and slung it over his shoulder.

 “Bye, Mom,” Jason shouted.